navgurukul/zuvy-server/docs/youtube-recording-durability-and-restore-strategy.md

 ### 4.2 Key structure

-Recordings are organized to mirror the LMS hierarchy, by ID (not name — names change):
+Recordings are organized to mirror the LMS hierarchy, by ID (not name — names change), under two human-readable top-level prefixes matching the `zuvy-prod` bucket's console folders:

 ```
-bootcamps/{bootcampId}/modules/{moduleId}/chapters/{chapterId}/recordings/{recordingId}.mp4
-mentor-sessions/{organizationId}/{bookingId}/recordings/{recordingId}.mp4
+Course Recordings/bootcamps/{bootcampId}/modules/{moduleId}/chapters/{chapterId}/recordings/{recordingId}.mp4
+Mentors-Recordings/mentor-sessions/{organizationId}/{bookingId}/recordings/{recordingId}.mp4
 ```

+The `Course Recordings/` / `Mentors-Recordings/` prefixes are purely cosmetic (S3 has no real folders — these are just key prefixes matching what's visible in the console); the ID-based hierarchy underneath them is what actually matters and what the restore lookup uses.
 `zuvySessions.bootcampId`/`.moduleId`/`.chapterId` are `NOT NULL` — every
 class-session recording always has a home in the hierarchy.
-Mentor recordings have no bootcamp/module/chapter link at all (`zuvyMentorSlotBooking` only ties to `organizationId`), so they get their own top-level namespace instead of being forced into a hierarchy that doesn't apply to them. `recordingId` is the recording job's own row ID — already unique, already used for idempotency, no new ID scheme needed.
+Mentor recordings have no bootcamp/module/chapter link at all (`zuvyMentorSlotBooking` only ties to `organizationId`), so they get their own namespace instead of being forced into a hierarchy that doesn't apply to them. `recordingId` is the recording job's own row ID — already unique, already used for idempotency, no new ID scheme needed.

 This isn't just tidiness: a chapter ID is exactly what a restore request starts from (`LMS → Chapter ID → Recording ID → Glacier → Restore →